 - Confetti – It’s great for 5 seconds, then someone needs to clean it up.
 Dried leaves create the same magical effect and its bio-degradable.

 - Table cloths, overlays, runners, sashes – opt for a venue with rustic wooden tables and chairs.
 It is very trendy at the moment.

 - Candles – get battery operated tealight candles for much cheaper.
 Also, more and more venues don’t allow the use of candles anymore, as it is a fire risk.

 Important things to note about your wedding expenses...

 What to consider when looking at your expenses

 After you have made a list of what you want at your wedding, which I hope you have made already, it’s time to cut those expenses.

 And remember, your wedding budget should be in place, so that you have an idea where your money is going!
 You need a budget that has all of the details about every aspect of your wedding, as well as hidden costs that you need to plan for.
-I have included all of this in my printable Wedding Budget, as well as the editable version, both available in my Etsy shop.
+I have included all of this in the ULTIMATE Editable Wedding Planner..

 About your list: The most important things should be at the top of your list.
 Things like the venue, food, dress, accommodation and transport.
 Also, certain very important services such as the pastor and photographer.
 And then a DJ.

 These are all things that have to be booked and paid for in advance.
 If all else fails in cutting down on expenses, you can look for cheaper options in all of these areas.